Zilog Z80: Example code

 The following Z80 assembly source code is for a subroutine named memcpy that copies a block of data bytes of a given size from one location to another.
-Important: the example code does not handle the case where the destination block overlaps the source; a serious limitation, but one that is irrelevant for some applications—such as, especially, when the source is in ROM and the destination in RAM, so they can never overlap.
-The sample code is extremely inefficient, intended to illustrate various instruction types, rather than best practices for speed.
 The data block is copied one byte at a time, and the data movement and looping logic utilizes 16-bit operations.
-Furthermore, the Z80 has a single instruction that will execute the entire loop (LDIR).
+It demonstrates a variety of instructions but in practice it would not be coded this way as the Z80 has a single instruction that will replace this entire subroutine: LDIR.
+The sample code will move one byte every 46 T-states.
+Substituting the LDIR instruction will move each byte in only 21 T-states.
 Note that the assembled code is binary-compatible with the Intel 8080 and 8085 CPUs.